eebmagic/post-medium-draft/README.md

+> [!CAUTION]
+> Medium no longer allows ANY API integrations.
+Meaning new users are unable to create a token for use with this extension, making it pretty useless :(

 # Post Medium Draft

 An Obsidian plugin that posts the currently open note to your Medium account as a draft.